UniDi/unidi.github.io/docs/03-Basic Principles/04-Construction-Methods.md

     Note that if there are multiple matches for **ResultType** on the prefab it will only match the first one encountered just like how GetComponentInChildren works.
 So if you are binding a prefab and there isn't a specific MonoBehaviour/Component that you want to bind to, you can just choose Transform and it will match the root of the prefab.

+### FromComponentsInNewPrefab
 1. **FromComponentsInNewPrefab** - Same as FromComponentInNewPrefab except will match multiple values or zero values.
 You might use it for example and then inject `List<ContractType>` somewhere.
 Can be thought of as similar to `GetComponentsInChildren`

+## Component In New Prefab Resource
+### `.FromComponentInNewPrefabResource()`

-1. **FromComponentInNewPrefabResource** - Instantiate the given prefab (found at the given resource path) as a new game object, inject any MonoBehaviour's on it, and then search the result for type **ResultType** in a similar way that `GetComponentInChildren` works (in that it will return the first matching value found)
+Instantiate the given prefab (found at the given resource path) as a new game object, inject any MonoBehaviour's on it, and then search the result for type **ResultType** in a similar way that `GetComponentInChildren` works (in that it will return the first matching value found)

     ```csharp
     Container.Bind<Foo>().FromComponentInNewPrefabResource("Some/Path/Foo");